joelclermont/kendo-docs/tutorials/mvvm-in-kendo-ui.md

 ### An Example of Developing Without MVVM

-Have a look at the “old school” way that we might build a simple list application.
+Let's take a look at how one might build a simple list application without MVVM (click the JavaScript and HTML tabs of the embedded fiddle to view the code).

 <iframe frameborder="0" allowfullscreen="allowfullscreen" src="http://jsfiddle.net/NqSuS/embedded/result,js,html" style="width: 100%; height: 300px;"></iframe>